Out of Fuel: What Is Emotional Exhaustion, and How to Recover?

 If you feel like you don’t have anyone to share your feelings with or turn to for emotional support, you may be more susceptible to emotional exhaustion.
 That’s because trying to handle all of your problems alone or keeping your feelings bottled up can increase stress and anxiety.

 If you’re wondering how to cope with emotional exhaustion, this section should offer some solutions.
-We’ve listed six ways to relieve emotional burnout and prevent it from happening in the future.
+We’ve listed seven ways to relieve emotional burnout and prevent it from happening in the future.
 The main thing is to focus on your needs and prioritize your physical and mental health.

-Remove the Stressor
+Remove or minimize the stressor

 If you believe your job is your primary source of stress, you may want to consider moving to a new department or asking for more flexible hours before quitting.
 Likewise, if you’re struggling to keep up with daily tasks, consider delegating or asking for help before dropping them altogether.